Where Are They Now?—2008 NFL Draft Quarterbacks

 Drafted: 18th overall by the Baltimore Ravens

 Pro Career: Due to a season ending injury to incumbent starter Kyle Boller and an illness to Troy Smith, Flacco became the starting quarterback in the 2008 season opener.
 He helped the Ravens to and 11-5 record and an appearance in the AFC Championship.
 Over the next four seasons, he led Baltimore to the postseason each year and helped them to a victory in Super Bowl XLVII.
 In his 10 seasons, he has a Super Bowl championship, Super Bowl MVP, and holds almost every major Ravens passing record.
+He was traded to Denver during the 2019 offseason.

 Bottom Line: In his first five seasons, Flacco was considered to be the next elite quarterback, but everything since Super Bowl XLVII has been very inconsistent.
 In 2013, he had his worst statistical season throwing 22 interceptions to just 19 touchdowns.
 He tore his ACL and MCL and missed half of the 2015 season.
 The last two seasons, the Ravens have struggled down the stretch and failed to reach the postseason.
 As it stands, he's an above average starter but not elite at this stage of his career.